mayurbagewadi/terraform/README.md

 <br>

 💡Note:<br>
-This code demonstrates the candidate's ability to:
+This code demonstrates the candidate's ability to

 Write modular, reusable, and parameterized infrastructure code